 Reading baby books at the newborn stage can be dangerous I think...
 I found that I needed something to cling on to, and when the baby wasn't doing the things that the book said it should, I felt like I was getting it all wrong.
 I agree that books can be helpful, but in the first few weeks just surrendering and being with bub is the most important thing.

 I enjoyed parenting and felt more calm the minute I stopped counting the clock.
-My bebe was eight weeks old and someone would ask me how long she slept, what time she fed, when she last had a nappy change, etc.
+My bebe was eight weeks old and someone would ask me how long she slept, what time she fed, when she last had a diaper change, etc.

 Surrender to the new rhythm of life and trust your instincts.
 Some babies thrive on a schedule but most (that I know) don’t, and that’s okay.
 Expecting babies to sleep and eat at certain times can just end up making you stressed, angry, frustrated and upset.
 The best advice I received was to let go and enjoy it.
 Halfway through “sleep training” someone reminded me I should me I should be enjoying myself and something clicked.
 It’s definitely not easy, but it doesn’t need to be torture.
 If your baby doesn’t want to nap, there’s always tomorrow.
 Just enjoy today.